|

 should be very suspicious!
 It can hardly be reconstructed what

 happened in castle Wildenhoff and in many other places.
+In an exemplary secret action, Hans Kammler brought the

 cofins of the Hindenburgs and the largest collection of icones